 (a) TIF Loan.
 In order to make development of the Minimum Improvements financially feasible, the Authority will make a loan to the Developer in an amount of \$556,179 (the "TIF Loan").
 The amount of the TIF Loan is subject to reduction as described in paragraphs (b) and (c) below, and the proceeds of the TIF Loan shall be disbursed in accordance with said paragraph (b).
+The unpaid balance of the TIF Loan shall bear interest at the rate of 4.0% per annum, and interest shall accrue on a simple basis and will not be added to principal.

 (b) Disbursement of TIF Loan.
-Notwithstanding anything to the contrary herein, if the total developing Improvements required of the Minimum to be financed as costs of (the "Closing Date") are reduced below the amounts estimated as of the date of this Agreement due to additional financing for the Minimum Improvements from other sources (except for the grants described in Section 3.4 hereof and the Affordable Housing Investment Fund grant in the amount of \$400,000) or a reduction in anticipated total development costs, such reduction shall be applied first to reduce the amount of the TIF Loan, prior to reducing any other funding sources; provided that if the Developer demonstrates to the Authority's reasonable satisfaction that such reduction in the TIF Loan will impair the Developer's eligibility to receive the full amount of tax credits awarded for the Minimum Improvements under the Tax Credit Law, then the TIF Loan reduction amount will be adjusted to a level that prevents such impairment.
+Notwithstanding anything to the contrary herein, if the total costs of developing the Minimum Improvements required to be financed as of the closing date for the construction financing for the Minimum Improvements (the "Closing Date") are reduced below the amounts estimated as of the date of this Agreement due to additional financing for the Minimum Improvements from other sources (except for the grants described in Section 3.4 hereof and the Affordable Housing Investment Fund grant in the amount of \$400,000) or a reduction in anticipated total development costs, such reduction shall be applied first to reduce the amount of the TIF Loan, prior to reducing any other funding sources; provided that if the Developer demonstrates to the Authority's reasonable satisfaction that such reduction in the TIF Loan will impair the Developer's eligibility to receive the full amount of tax credits awarded for the Minimum Improvements under the Tax Credit Law, then the TIF Loan reduction amount will be adjusted to a level that prevents such impairment.
 Subject to the immediately following conditions, the TIF Loan shall be funded in a single disbursal of funds to the Developer on the Closing Date.
 The Authority's obligation to fund the TIF Loan is subject to satisfaction of the following conditions as of the Closing Date: